redjax/red-utils/docs/dev/extending.md

-# Extending module by adding additional utils
+# Extending a red-utils module by adding additional utils

 - Create a new directory in `red_utils`
 - Initialize with `pdm init`